h1alexbel/srdataset/README.md

 ## How to build

-To build a new version of dataset run this either on cloud VM or locally:
+To build a new version of dataset run this:

 ```bash
 docker run --detach --name=dataset --rm --volume "$(pwd):/dataset" \